 The Feldenkrais Method is a gentle, yet powerful, way to improve function and well-being.

 Most people come to the Feldenkrais Method® because they are experiencing some kind of pain, discomfort or limitation that is affecting their quality of life and is interfering with their ability to do their daily activities and other activities they love.

 The method is a wonderful tool to help you find out how your movement and postural habits may be limiting and harming you.
 In private sessions or in group settings we make the time to pause and notice how you do what you do, and we help you find new possibilities that allow you to do what you love, better.

 Feldenkrais is taught in two different ways: in one-on-one private lessons (also called Functional Integration®) or in group classes (also called Awareness through Movement®).
 Both provide a safe environment for learning and improving.
 For a more detailed description of each modality, please go to the respective page.
-Under the group classes tab you will also find Paula's class schedule.
+Under the group classes tab you will also find our current class schedule.

 Who is it for?